ChristianSteger/HORAYZON/README.md

 When you use HORAYZON, please cite:

-**Steger, C. R., Steger, B. and Schär, C (2022): HORAYZON v1.0: An efficient and flexible ray-tracing algorithm to compute horizon and sky view factor, Geoscientific Model Development, https://doi.org/10.5194/gmd-2022-58**
+**Steger, C. R., Steger, B. and Schär, C (2022): HORAYZON v1.0: An efficient and flexible ray-tracing algorithm to compute horizon and sky view factor, Geosci.
+Model Dev., https://doi.org/10.5194/gmd-2022-58**

 # Installation